bytecodealliance/component-docs/component-model/src/language-support/python.md

 ## Running components from Python Applications

 WebAssembly components can also be invoked from Python applications.
-This section walks through using tooling to call the [pre-built `app.wasm` component][add-wasm] in the examples.
+This section walks through using python native tooling to call the [pre-built `add.wasm` component][add-wasm] in the examples.

 > To use `wasmtime-py` to run a component built with `componentize-py`,
 > the `--stub-wasi` option must have been passed to `componentize-py`